rojasecr/MarketplaceQL/README.md

   }
 }
 ```
-We can pass an argument to allProducts to only return products with available inventory.
+We can pass an argument to allProducts so that it only returns products with available inventory.
 ```graphql

 query {